 We state here some basic properties relevant to the elements of TS(W) and derived from the transactional model presented above.
 TS(W) is the set of all possible termination states of W based on the termination states model we chose for services.
-Yet, within a composite service execution, it is not possible to reach all the combinations represented by a n-tuple $(ts(t_1), ts(t_2), ..., ts(t_n))$ assuming $\forall a \in [1, n]$ $ts(t_a) \in \{aborted, canceled, failed, completed, compensated\}$.
+Yet, within a composite service execution, it is not possible to reach all the combinations represented by a n-tuple $(ts(t_1), ts(t_2), ..., ts(t_n))$.
 The first restriction is introduced by the sequential aspect of a workflow:

-(P1) A task becomes activated \Leftrightarrow all the tasks executed beforehand according to the execution plan of W have reached the state completed
+• (P_1) A task becomes activated iff all the tasks executed beforehand according to the execution plan of W have reached the state completed

-(P1) simply states that to start the execution of a workflow task, it is required to have properly completed all the workflow tasks required to be executed beforehand.
+(P_1) simply means that to start the execution of a workflow task, it is required to have properly completed all the workflow tasks required to be executed beforehand.

 Second, we consider in our model that only one single task can fail at a time and that the states aborted, compensated and canceled can only be reached by a task in a given $ts_k(W)$ if one of the services executing a task of W has failed.
 This means that the coordination protocol is allowed to force the abortion, the compensation or the cancellation only in case of failure of a service.
-We get (P2):
+We get (P_2) :

-(P2) if $\exists a, k \in [1, n] \times [1, j]$ such that $ts_k(W, t_a) \in \{aborted, canceled, compensated\} \Rightarrow \exists ! l \in [1, n]$ such that $ts_k(W, t_l) = failed$
+• (P2) if $ts_k(W,t_a) \in \{compensated, aborted, canceled\}$ then $\exists l \in [1,n]$ such that $ts_k(W,t_l) = failed$.